 As their confidence in decoding develops they are taught comprehension and have the pleasure of reading exciting storybooks perfectly matched to their level so that they have early success in reading.

 As children develop fluency in reading, the emphasis of reading lessons shifts to the development of understanding.
 Children at Byron Wood develop their reading skills in a variety of ways including Guided Reading in groups, individually with members of staff and volunteers and through comprehension work.
 Children also enjoy listening to stories read by others and they are encouraged to develop a love of books.
 We use a mixture of reading schemes and real books, all are carefully colour banded and matched to the ability of each child.

-Reading is very important at Byron Wood as it opens the door to learning across the curriculum therefore, in 2015, Byron Wood will also be introducing Reciprocal Reading into our classrooms.
+Reading is very important at Byron Wood as it opens the door to learning across the curriculum therefore we have introduced Reciprocal Reading into our classrooms.

 Reciprocal Reading aims to improve reading comprehension through the use of four reading strategies: predicting, questioning, clarifying and summarising.
 Teachers will scaffold the four strategies by modelling, guiding and applying the strategies during whole class reading sessions.
 This will enable all pupils to: